Ensure our children aspire to be the best that they can be, enabling and building on academic foundations and a love of learning.

-Our curriculum has been designed to cover all of the skills, knowledge and understanding as set out in the National Curriculum.
-We then enhance the National Curriculum by ensuring that it relates to our locality and the heritage of our pupils.
+Our curriculum has been designed to cover all of the skills, knowledge and understanding as set out in the ambitious National Curriculum and Early Years Foundation Stage Framework.
+We then enhance and supplement the National Curriculum and Early Years Foundation Stage by ensuring that it relates to our locality and the heritage of our pupils.
 In addition, we enrich learning through providing a range of opportunities, visits, visitors and experiences that build meaningful and real-life learning.
-To ensure that pupils develop secure knowledge, skills and understanding that they can build on, our curriculum is organised into a progression model that outlines the knowledge, vocabulary and skills to be taught in a sequentially coherent way in each year group.
+For example, the Wanderlust programme.

-All subjects are delivered through subject specific teaching organised into blocks under a theme.
-Meaningful links with other subjects are made to strengthen connections and understanding for pupils, enabling pupils to know more and remember more.
+Subjects are enhanced through additional schemes such as Read, Write Inc, Jane Considine: The Write Stuff, White Rose Maths Hub, NCETM and SCARF.
+Meaningful links with other subjects are made, where purposeful, to strengthen connections and understanding for pupils, enabling pupils to know more and remember more.

 All learning will begin by revisiting prior knowledge.
 This will be scaffolded to support children to recall previous learning and make connections.
-Staff will model explicitly the subject specific knowledge, vocabulary and skills relevant to the learning to allow pupils to integrate new knowledge into larger concepts.
+Daily review is used at the beginning of every session to activate prior learning in order for new learning to ‘stick’ to.

 Teachers support children to practice new learning, questioning for understanding, checking for misconceptions and giving clear and appropriate feedback.
 This moves children from supported practice to independence at the correct pace for them, ensuring all children are challenged.
 Learning will be supported through the use of knowledge organisers that provide children with scaffolding that supports them to retain new facts and vocabulary in their long-term memory.

-Knowledge organisers are used for pre-teaching, to support home learning and also as a part of daily review.
+Knowledge organisers are used for pre-teaching and to scaffold learning.
 Consistent learning walls in every classroom provide constant scaffolding for children.
-Tier three specific vocabulary, based on the research of Alex Quigley, is displayed on the learning wall along with key facts and questions, and model exemplars of the work being taught.
+Tier three specific vocabulary, based on the research of Alex Quigley, is displayed on the learning wall along with substantive knowledge, sentence stems, and model exemplars of the work being taught.
 Shared spaces around school display subject work from early years to the end of KS1, highlighting the curriculum content and concepts that are developed over time.

-Weekly sharing of class learning journey big books and curriculum quizzes are used to review learning and check that children know more and remember more.
-Learning is reviewed, half termly and termly basis, after a period of forgetting, so that teachers can check whether information has been retained.
-Assessment is ongoing throughout the relevant cross-curricular themes to inform teachers with their lesson planning, activities and differentiation.
+Weekly sharing of subject floor books and curriculum quizzes are used to review learning and check that children know more and remember more.
+Learning is reviewed, half termly and termly, after a period of forgetting, so that teachers can check whether information has been retained.
+Assessment is ongoing throughout the relevant cross-curricular themes to inform teachers with their lesson planning, activities, scaffolding and adaptive teaching methods.
 Our children will be given a variety of experiences both in and out of the classroom, where appropriate, to create memorable learning opportunities and to further support and develop their understanding and language acquisition.

-Please see our “Subject Specific Approaches” guidance for more detail and examples.
+Please see each subject ‘Curriculum Delivery Document’ guidance for more detail and examples.